 - Dictionary, Thesaurus, Encyclopedia - There are hundreds of available software versions of dictionaries, thesauruses, and Encyclopedias.
 You may use them to browse and learn more about everything or as a reference to look up information.

-- Geographical or Map software - There are several companies that make sophisticated map programs that enable users to learn more about the world or a specific location, look up directions, find a local store, etc. See our map information page for a listing of free online map services.
+- Geographical or Map software - Several companies that make sophisticated map programs that enable users to learn more about the world or a specific location, look up directions, find a local store, etc. See our map information page for a listing of free online map services.

-- Language software - There are numerous programs available that help users learn different languages and even translate text from one language into another.
+- Language software - Numerous programs are available that help users learn different languages and even translate text from one language into another.

 There are also many free Internet web pages that offer much of the above information for free.
-Although many of these sites may not be as extensive, you should see what is available for free first.
+Although many of these sites may not be as extensive.
+For ideas, see: What things to do when bored on the Internet.

 Games are another popular thing to do with your computer no matter what your age is.
 Below is a listing of different games for different age groups.